bird-house/birdhouse-docs/docs/source/dev_guide.rst

 The Birdhouse project openly welcomes contributions (bug reports, bug fixes, code enhancements/features, etc.).
 This document will outline some guidelines on contributing to birdhouse.
 As well, the birdhouse :ref:`communication` is a great place to get an idea of how to connect and participate in birdhouse community and development where everybody is welcome to rise questions and discussions.

-For better understanding this section, it is recommended that you are familiar with the :ref:`admin_guide`.

 .. _codeofconduct:
 Code of Conduct
 ---------------

-.. note: Before we start please be aware that contributors to this project are expected to act respectfully toward others in accordance with the `OSGeo Code of Conduct`_.
+.. note:: Before we start please be aware that contributors to this project are expected to act respectfully toward others in accordance with the `OSGeo Code of Conduct`_.

 Contribution Workflow